chaos-polymtl/lethe/doc/source/theory/unres_cfd-dem/unres_cfd-dem.rst

 Since pressure in Lethe does not account for the hydrostatic pressure, we explicitly insert :math:`\mathbf{f}_{Ar,i}` in :math:`\mathbf{f}_{pf,i}`.

-Usually, drag is the greatest magnitude force in unresolved CFD-DEM.
-It is calculated using correlations (frequently called drag models).
+In unresolved CFD-DEM drag is calculated using correlations (frequently called drag models).
 The drag models implemented in Lethe are described in the `unresolved CFD-DEM parameters guide <https://lethe-cfd.github.io/lethe/parameters/unresolved_cfd-dem/cfd_dem.html>`_.

+Since we represent the fluid at a meso scale, the quantities calculated for the subdomain are actually averages among its volume.

+, we calculate all quantities in unresolved CFD-DEM based on the volume average inside the fluid subdomain.
+To do this, we apply the Volume Average Navier-Stokes (VANS) equations on the fluid phase:

 .. math::
     \nabla \cdot \mathbf{u} &= 0   \\